ArnaudHalvick/e-commerce-mern-stack-improved/admin/src/pages/listProduct/README.md

 ## Performance Considerations

+The component implements:

-The component implements optimistic UI updates for a responsive feel while maintaining data integrity with actual server responses.
+- Optimistic UI updates for a responsive feel while maintaining data integrity with actual server responses
+- Memoization via useMemo for expensive operations
+- Clean separation of concerns with custom hooks

 ## Recent Refactoring

+### Latest Component Structure Refactoring

+The component structure has been refactored to follow React best practices:

+1. **Proper Component Organization**: Moved UI component to the components folder
+2. **Custom Hooks Extraction**: Separated business logic into dedicated hooks:
+   - `useProductFilters` for filtering and sorting functionality
+   - `useProductActions` for product management actions
+3. **Separation of Concerns**: Each hook has a single responsibility and provides a clean API
+4. **Improved Maintainability**: Easier to understand, test, and extend each part of the functionality

 ### Recent UI Component Refactoring